How Do You Attract More Clients?

 Explore this step (encourage more clients to return) on the last-but-one page.

 In law, one of the most self-aware professions in the UK, these issues are rated amongst the highest business concerns.
-And amongst the highest stress-causing issues.
+And client-attracting & retaining is one of the highest stress-causing issues.

-We're sure this is because they relate to marketing activities rather than trained professional skills - which most likely applies to all professions in practice.
+We're sure this is because they relate to marketing skills rather than trained professional skills - which most likely applies to all professions in practice.

 2. Proactively managing client-flow is marketing's essential job